-- 7.16.1 In accordance with the DfE's guidance Keeping Children Safe in Education (September 2023) and Use of Reasonable Force (July 2013), force will only be used when immediately necessary and for the minimum time required to prevent a student from doing (or continuing to do) any of the following: - (a) committing a criminal offence; - (b) injuring themselves or others; - (c) causing damage to property (including their own); - (d) engaging in any behaviour prejudicial to the good order and discipline of the School or its students; - (e) when conducting a search for a prohibited item such as knives of weapons, alcohol, illegal drugs etc. It is not permissible to use reasonable force when searching for an item 'banned' by the School's rules. - 7.16.2 The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with students. - (a) Force is usually used either to control or restrain.
-This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
+- 7.11.1 In accordance with the DfE's guidance Keeping Children Safe in Education (2024) and Use of Reasonable Force (July 2013), force will only be used when immediately necessary and for the minimum time required to prevent a student from doing (or continuing to do) any of the following: - (a) committing a criminal offence; - (b) injuring themselves or others; - (c) causing damage to property (including their own); - (d) engaging in any behaviour prejudicial to the good order and discipline of the School or its students;

-- (b) 'Reasonable in the circumstances' means using no more force than is needed. - (c) As mentioned above, schools generally use force to control students and to restrain them.
+- (e) when conducting a search for a prohibited item such as knives or weapons, alcohol, illegal drugs etc. It is not permissible to use reasonable force when searching for an item 'banned' by the School's rules. - 7.11.2 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain students. - (a) This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury. - (b) 'Reasonable in the circumstances' means using no more force than is needed. - (c) As mentioned above, schools use force to control students and to restrain them.
 Control means either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of a classroom. - (d) Restraint means to hold back physically or to bring a student under control.
-It is typically used in more extreme circumstances, for example when two students are fighting and refuse to separate without physical intervention. - (e) School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the student. - 7.16.3 Where restraint is used by staff, this will be recorded in writing and the student's parents will be informed. - 7.16.4 Force will never be used as a form of punishment and corporal punishment will never be used under any circumstances.
+It is typically used in more extreme circumstances, for example when two students are fighting and refuse to separate without physical intervention. - (e) School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the student. - 7.11.3 Where restraint is used by staff, this will be recorded in writing and the student's parents will be informed. - 7.11.4 Force will never be used as a form of punishment and corporal punishment will never be used under any circumstances. - 7.11.5 Further detail can be found in the Use of Force to Control or Restrain a Student Policy.

-7.17 Searching and Confiscation:
+7.12 Searching and Confiscation:

-7.17.1 Any searches for and confiscation of prohibited items will be made in accordance with the DfE's guidance Searching, Screening and Confiscation (July 2022) and the School's Searches and Confiscation Policy which is set out in Appendix A.
+7.12.1 Any searches for and confiscation of prohibited items will be made in accordance with the DfE's guidance Searching, Screening and Confiscation (July 2022) and the School's Searches and Confiscation Policy which is set out in Appendix A.

-7.18 Safeguarding:
+7.13 Safeguarding:

-7.18.1 Where behavioural issues suggest that a student is suffering (or is likely to suffer) significant harm, the School's safeguarding procedures will be followed.
+7.13.1 Where behavioural issues suggest that a student is suffering (or is likely to suffer) significant harm, the School's safeguarding procedures will be followed.
 Please see the School's Child Protection and Safeguarding Policy for further information.

-7.19 Records:
+7.14 Records:

-- 7.19.1 All sanctions will form part of the student's disciplinary record.
-These records will be kept for as long as the School deems necessary in the case of a dispute or future query. - 7.19.2 Any major sanctions are recorded in a centralised log on iSAMS, with the names of the student and staff member administering the sanction, the student's year group, the date of the offence and the reason for the sanction.
-Responsibility for overseeing this log lies with the Second Master. - 7.19.3 All data is retained in accordance with the School's 'Data Protection' policies.
+- 7.14.1 All sanctions will form part of the student's disciplinary record.
+These records will be kept for as long as the School deems necessary in the case of a dispute or future query. - 7.14.2 Any major sanctions are recorded in a centralised log on iSAMS, with the names of the student and staff member administering the sanction, the student's year group, the date of the offence and the reason for the sanction.
+Responsibility for overseeing this log lies with the Second Master.

+7.19.3 All data is retained in accordance with the School's 'Data Protection' policies.